Apple, Foxconn set new standard for Chinese workers

 "We fully support their recommendations," an Apple spokesman said.
 "We share the FLA's goal of improving lives and raising the bar for manufacturing companies everywhere."

-But New York-based labor advocacy group China Labor Watch said the report failed to address the workers' primary concerns.
+But New York-based labour advocacy group China Labor Watch said the report failed to address the workers' primary concerns.

 "Until Apple shares a larger proportion of its profits with its supplier factories, workers will receive the same pittance for a salary while working around the clock," Li Qiang, the director of China Labor Watch, said in an emailed statement.